WhyIsEveryUsernameIsAlreadyTaken/tc-macro/README.md

 [tclazy2](https://github.com/WhyIsEveryUsernameIsAlreadyTaken/tc-macro/blob/main/tclazy2.ahk) is TinyZach's tc macro is an edit of mine with and alt-tab function
 ~~**IMPORTANT**
-make sure you are in your dojo when sending messages as if not the chat will not close and you will have a "t" at the beginning of each message~~ this is no longer necessary in tclazy2 but still applies if for some reason you're using tclazy
+make sure you are in your dojo when sending messages as if not the chat will not close and you will have a "t" at the beginning of each message~~ this is no longer necessary in tclazy2 but still applies if for some reason you're using [tc macro](https://github.com/WhyIsEveryUsernameIsAlreadyTaken/tc-macro/blob/main/tc%20macro.ahk)

 Update 1.)
 - Tethys has made an edit to TinyZach's tcm which fixes some potential issues with inputs